OvalMedia/magento2-hyva-drawers/README.md

 The two existing drawers (mobile menu and cart) are rearranged to demonstrate the usage.

-For demonstration purposes two buttons are added to the content to display two drawers sliding in from the top and bottom.
+The search can now be triggered from a sidebar as well.

 ## Usage examples

-To open, close or toggle a drawer you add the shortcut functions defined in js.phtml:
+To open, close or toggle a drawer add the shortcut functions defined in js.phtml:

 ```
 <button @click="drawerOpen('mydrawer')">Open my custom drawer</button>